 • Cover the dough and chill in the freezer for 10 minutes.

 • Take two balls of dough (1 1/2 tablespoons in size).
-Flatten them between your hands and place an Oreo cookie in the middle.
+Flatten them between your hands.
+Place one flattened dough piece on the sheet pan, add an Oreo on top, then cover the Oreo with the second flat dough piece.

 • Seal the edges, then shape the cookies into discs where about 75% of the dough is on top of the Oreo and 25% of the dough is on the bottom of the Oreo.